stronnag/msp_set_rx/README.md

 Well it does, if you do it right.
 This example demonstrates usage.

-As Go is available on pretty much any OS, you can easily verify that it works.
+As Go is available on pretty much any OS, you can easily verify that it works, with this small application.

 ## FC Prerequisites